Notes from Leadership

 Pediatric Neurology Division Director

-We enjoy an excellent relationship with our colleagues in the Department of Pediatrics allowing our residents to function as Fellows supervising pediatric residents on our Neuromedicine and Epilepsy Monitoring Unit services.
-Indeed, our residents are often awarded the “Outstanding Fellow Teaching Award” by the Pediatric housestaff.
-We have a large faculty with diverse clinical and research interests, who are superb role models for the variety of ways to build a career in academic pediatric neurology.
-We have several community child neurologists on our clinical faculty who are excellent role models for private practice child neurology.
-The neuroscience community at Washington University is truly world class making research opportunities abundant.
+We enjoy an excellent relationship with our colleagues in the Department of Pediatrics allowing our residents to function as Fellows supervising pediatric residents on our Neuromedicine services.
+Indeed, our residents are often awarded the “Outstanding Fellow Teaching Award” by the Pediatric house staff.
+Our large faculty have diverse clinical and research interests, and are superb role models for how to build a career without sacrificing an enjoyable and satisfying work-life balance.

 Pediatric Neurology Residency Program Director